rdcron/PopupManager/docs/README.md

 ## **Overview**

 PopupManager is a Swift package that adds a new type of modal view to SwiftUI iOS projects.
 Popup views are defined by the user of the package, and can be presented in a number of ways.
 When dismissed, the reverse animation is performed.
-The PopupManager API is loosely based on the `NavigationStack` and `NavigationLink` APIs.
+The `PopupManager` API is loosely based on the `NavigationStack` and `NavigationLink` APIs.
 The `PopupManager` struct manages a stack of active popups and handles the animation for presentation and dismissal of popup views.
-Each PopupManager maintains it's own named coordinate space, so multiple PopupManagers can be used, either on the same screen or on separate screens in the app.
+Each `PopupManager` maintains it's own named coordinate space, so multiple `PopupManager`s can be used, either on the same screen or on separate screens in the app.
 They cannot, however, be nested.

 ## **Usage**

-PopupManagers are created with the init(content:) initializer.
+`PopupManager`s are created with the init(content:) initializer.
 Within the content view, PopupLinks can be defined with a label(the tappable view) and a popup(the view presented when the label is tapped).

 ```Swift
 PopupManager {